 One tip up front: If you find the responsibility is yours, be sure to get the help of experts if you are unsure how to proceed.
 OSHA consultants, other safety professionals or your workers' compensation insurer can be a great source for help.

-Let's discuss the six hazard control strategies that I've grouped into the two categories described in module 7.2.
+Let's discuss the six hazard control strategies that we've grouped into the two categories described in module 7.2.
 As a safety professional, you need to be familiar with these basic strategies.
-You can be sure they'll be on the exam :-)
+You can be sure they'll be on the exam.

-1. Elimination: Totally eliminate the hazard. (no hazard - no accident) Why is this control strategy our top priority?
-Employing an elimination control has the potential to completely remove the hazard.
+1. Elimination: Totally eliminate the hazard.
+Why is this control strategy our top priority and considered by OSHA to be most effective?
+This control strategy has the potential to completely remove the hazard.
 We're somehow changing a thing/condition in the workplace.
 And as we all know...

 2. Substitution: Substitute the hazard with a less hazardous condition, process or method.
 Some basic examples are substituting a toxic chemical with a non-toxic chemical or replacing an old poorly-designed machine with a new model.